mwarman/nestjs-playground/infrastructure/README.md

 ```
 Network Stack
    ↓
+Database Stack
+   ↓
+ECR Stack
+   ↓
-Database Stack ← Compute Stack
+Compute Stack
 ```

 - **Database Stack** depends on Network Stack (for VPC)
+- **ECR Stack** is independent but typically referenced by Compute Stack for container images
-- **Compute Stack** depends on both Network Stack (for VPC, DNS) and Database Stack (for database connection)
+- **Compute Stack** depends on Network Stack (for VPC, DNS), Database Stack (for database connection), and ECR Stack (for container image repository)

 ## Cost Optimization Features